JobCore/employee-mobile/README.md

 Configure project on file: `src/shared/config.js` Global constants:
-- `PROD`: its on production environment or not.
+- `PROD`: its on production or test environment.